 The International Covenant on Economic, Social and Cultural Rights (ICESCR) was ratified by the UK in 1976.
-It requires the UK to respect, protect and fulfil economic, social and cultural rights.
-These include workplace rights, the right to social security, the right to participation in cultural life, and rights to housing, food, water, healthcare and education.
+This includes protections for rights like the right to food, housing, healthcare and to participate in cultural life.

 'What, Why and How' Workshop Series